mdn/content/files/en-us/web/api/document/domcontentloaded_event/index.md

     // doIEScrollCheck: poll document.documentElement.doScroll until it no longer throws.

-    function doIEScrollCheck() { // for use in IE &lt; 9 only. if ( window.frameElement ) {
+    function doIEScrollCheck() { // for use in IE < 9 only.
+        if ( window.frameElement ) {
             /* We're in an `iframe` or similar.
                The `document.documentElement.doScroll` technique does not work if we're not at the top-level (parent document).
-               Attach to onload if we're in an &lt;iframe&gt; in IE as there's no way to tell otherwise */ try { window.attachEvent("onload", ready); } catch (e) { }
+               Attach to onload if we're in an <iframe> in IE as there's no way to tell otherwise */ try { window.attachEvent("onload", ready); } catch (e) { }
             return;